ModiaSim/Modia.jl/docs/src/tutorial/Modeling.md

 ### 2.5.7 Re-declarations

-It is possible to reuse a particular model topology by redeclaring the models of particular components.
+It is possible to reuse a particular model topology by re-declaring the models of particular components.
 For example, changing the filter `f1` to a voltage divider by changing `C` from a Capacitor to a Resistor.
 A predefined definition `redeclare` is used for this purpose.